igorgbr/movie-api/README.md

 ### Routes

 * GET /movies
-Return a movies catalog
+Return all movies from catalog discovery

 * GET /movies/names
-Return a movies catalog by name
+Return all movies from catalog discovery by name

+* GET /movies/names/:id
+Return a movie from catalog discovery by id